improvein/dev-challenge/backend-nodejs/README.md

 * Movie<br/>
   Has many actors, but one director.
 * TV Show<br/>
   Has many actors, but one director.
-It also has seasons and episdores inside each of one.
+It also has seasons and episodes inside each of one.
 * Actor<br/>
   Can be on different movies and tv shows.
 * Director<br/>